 Install from PyPI

-The latest released version may be installed from PyPI by using pip or easy_install.
-It does not support Python 3:
+The latest released version may be installed from PyPI by using pip:

-Work on rst2pdf has restarted on github, with the goals of supporting Python 3, addressing outstanding issues, and not breaking anything.
+Work on rst2pdf has restarted on GitHub, with the goals of adding new features, addressing outstanding issues, and not breaking anything.
 You can clone the repository and install this version:

-git clone https://github.com/rst2pdf/rst2pdf my_clone_name cd my_clone_name git checkout <desired-branch> # if you want something other than master sudo python setup.py install
+$ git clone https://github.com/rst2pdf/rst2pdf $ cd rst2pdf $ git checkout <desired-branch> # if you want something other than master $ pip install --user .

 You may want to install it in a virtualenv, but that is beyond the scope of this readme.

-To convert a restructuredText document to a PDF, simply:
+To convert a reStructuredText document to a PDF, simply run: